The battery represents roughly half of the price you paid for your NIU. So it should be maintenanced at least as well as the scooter itself.

 My daughter (aged 6) is just able to reach the foot-rests.
 Smaller children can use the supplied foot-slings which come with the Stamatakis.

-A: Straight away: The App offered for all non-Chinese owners is a piece of crap – and ages old.
+The App offered for all non-Chinese owners is a piece of crap – and ages old.
+The app got constant update cycles and is en-par with the Chinese version now.
+Like every piece of software, it’s not bug free, but I’d say it’s stable.

 First of all: Since the launch of their different models (~2016), NIU tend to rename their (sub)models every now and then.
 So depending on the year of delivery the same model might have a slightly different name which can get pretty confusing.
 Let’s take the model N as an example: